Definition of permanent disability

 - Kidney transplant when a kidney stops working and a transplant is urgently needed.

-How to apply for permanent disability?
+How to apply for permanent disability in Spain?

 In order to obtain permanent disability, the administrative procedure begins with the application for permanent disability addressed to the INSS (National Social Security Institute).
 If the INSS decision is not favourable to the applicant, a judicial phase is initiated in which In this case, it will be necessary to go to court and it is essential to have the advice and defence of an expert lawyer in the matter.